Sepsis: Signs and symptoms

 In addition to symptoms related to the actual cause, people with sepsis may have a fever, low body temperature, rapid breathing, a fast heart rate, confusion, and edema.
 Early signs include a rapid heart rate, decreased urination, and high blood sugar.
 Signs of established sepsis include confusion, metabolic acidosis (which may be accompanied by a faster breathing rate that leads to respiratory alkalosis), low blood pressure due to decreased systemic vascular resistance, higher cardiac output, and disorders in blood-clotting that may lead to organ failure.
-Fever is the most common presenting symptom in sepsis, but fever may be absent in some people such as the elderly or those who are immunocompromised.
+Fever is the most common presenting symptom in sepsis, but fever may be absent in some people, such as the elderly or those who are immunocompromised.

 The drop in blood pressure seen in sepsis can cause lightheadedness and is part of the criteria for septic shock.

 Oxidative stress is observed in septic shock, with circulating levels of copper and vitamin C being decreased.

+Diastolic blood pressure falls during the early stages of sepsis, causing a widening/increasing of pulse pressure, which is the difference between the systolic and diastolic blood pressures.
+If sepsis becomes severe and hemodynamic compromise advances, the systolic pressure also decreases, causing a narrowing/decreasing of pulse pressure.
+A pulse pressure of over 70 mmHg in patients with sepsis is correlated with an increased chance of survival.
+A widened pulse pressure is also correlated with an increased chance that someone with sepsis will benefit from and respond to IV fluids.

 Cause

-Infections leading to sepsis are usually bacterial but may be fungal, parasitic or viral.
+Infections leading to sepsis are usually bacterial but may be fungal, parasitic, or viral.
 Gram-positive bacteria were the primary cause of sepsis before the introduction of antibiotics in the 1950s.
 After the introduction of antibiotics, gram-negative bacteria became the predominant cause of sepsis from the 1960s to the 1980s.
 After the 1980s, gram-positive bacteria, most commonly staphylococci, are thought to cause more than 50% of cases of sepsis.
 Other commonly implicated bacteria include Streptococcus pyogenes, Escherichia coli, Pseudomonas aeruginosa, and Klebsiella species.
 Fungal sepsis accounts for approximately 5% of severe sepsis and septic shock cases; the most common cause of fungal sepsis is an infection by Candida species of yeast, a frequent hospital-acquired infection.
 The most common causes for parasitic sepsis are Plasmodium (which leads to malaria), Schistosoma and Echinococcus.

 The most common sites of infection resulting in severe sepsis are the lungs, the abdomen, and the urinary tract.
-Typically, 50% of all sepsis cases start as an infection in the lungs.
-In one-third to one-half of cases, the source of infection is unclear.
+40–60% of infections causing sepsis originate in the lungs, 15–30% are abdominal infections, and 15–30% are bladder, kidney, skin or soft tissue infections.
+But the site of infection, as well as the causative infectious pathogen vary depending on geographic location and region.